 Here’s some advice to consider before renting:

-Is it near where people work, does it have easy access to subways, car parks or train stations.
+Is it near where people work, does it have easy access to subways, car parks or train stations?
 People do not like to walk far in their baggy tan outfits, especially when they look so brown or it’s raining.

-Does it have space to expand for yourself or staff.
+Does it have space to expand for yourself or staff?
 I had 4 rooms installed in my spray tan business so I could fit 2 people in per half hour and 2 staff members could work in the other rooms.
 While one person dries, I start the other.

-If your renting on a busy street then you will pay extra, but it’s worth it because of the footfall.
+If you’re renting on a busy street then you will pay extra, but it’s worth it because of the footfall.
 If you don’t have existing clients, an online presence, or aren’t renting a section in a very busy hair salon for example, then don’t tie yourself into a contract before you have achieved any of those things.

 I don’t deal with them anymore apart from one referral booking website that I see as a fair company.

 Groupon – in my experience, Groupon did not work for me.
 They try to get as much money as possible out of you that for a month I was earning £5 per tan after their discount and fees!
 Let’s just say it wasn’t long before I ended my contract with them and never returned!

 Treatwell however, is a fair company.
 Ok, they take 35% on first bookings but only a 2% fee once the client has been already.
 They are paying for Adwords, so it’s only to be expected that they would charge so high because AdWords can cost around £1-5 per click!